Students will be able to identify numbers 1-100 by writing the number that is called and placing those numbers in the correct order.

 - Instruct your students to write the number they hear.

 - Write the answer on the board, say the number again, and point to each numeral as you say it.

-- After number 10, have different students write the answers to two through ten on the board.
+- After number 10, have different students write the answers to 2 through 10 on the board.

 - Remind the students to say the numbers as they write them.

 - Go over each answer so the students can check and correct their answers.

 - Pass out the popcorn number cards and make sure they are not in order.

 - Depending on the number of students in the class, give your students four to five cards each.

 - Start with the number one.
 Have your students read the numbers on their cards to determine which number comes next in order.